Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Microsoft/Microsoft Azure Fundamentals.md

 	- Describe the Microsoft Cost Management Tool
 	- Describe the purpose of tags'

-# Describe the Facors tha
+# Describe the Factors that can affect costs in Azure